 And of course there is the love interest—where DID she go?

 The first calamity you will encounter on a train is the dreaded Hossferatu.
 The Hossferatu is a social vampire who preys on other travelers, bleeding them dry with unsolicited hillbilly-wisdom and endless personal anecdotes.

 Hossferatu tend to cluster and compete for resources by one-upping each other’s stories, or by asking mind-numbing geographical questions in an attempt to stump one another.

-“…Oh yeah, I used to go all up and down the 15 back when I was driving for McClintock…”
+“—Oh yeah, I used to go all up and down the fifteen back when I was driving for McClintock.”

-(Hossferatu A pauses momentarily, recognizing the formal challenge.
-If he doesn’t know, or gets the answer wrong, he will lose his prey to Hoss B.)
+(Hoss-A pauses momentarily, recognizing the formal challenge; if he doesn’t know, or gets the answer wrong, he will lose his prey to Hoss B.)

 (Hossferatu A is successful.
 Hossferatu B will have to go hungry tonight.)

-These passengers pretend they’re not listening to the conversation until they see an opportunity to be insufferable; for instance when two Hossferatu are stumped, and can’t remember the name of a city.
-Suddenly a Rainman will blurt out the answer, destroying the illusion that they aren’t paying attention and aren’t a total dick-toaster.
+These passengers pretend they’re not listening to the conversation until they see an opportunity to be insufferable, such as when two Hossferatu are stumped and can’t remember the name of a city.
+A Rainman will blurt out the answer, destroying the illusion that they aren’t paying attention, and aren’t a total dick-toaster.